 The twin neighborhoods of Harajuku & Aoyama are famous places for girls and boys of Harajuku, the Takeshita-dōri youth shopping center, and a beautiful boulevard of Omote-sandō.
 Also within walking distance of the Urahara, you can find exotic little shops and stores selling second-hand products.
-There are endless shopping options in this neighborhood.
+These are the best places to shop in Tokyo with endless shopping options available in their countless stores.
 You can start your excursion from Laforet, 6% Doki Doki and Sou-Sou to buy clothing and accessories.
 If you want to buy souvenirs you can visit Tokyo’s Tokyo as well.

 Shopping in Shinjuku can be a bit overwhelming.
 From the moment you step off the train station, the light and noise of the crowd turn this place into a noisy casino.
 But you can find good stores in this crowded place.
 One of the most respected stores is Istenan which is also found in this area.
 Don Quijote, RanKing RanQueen and Disk Union are good places for music lovers.
 If you have no incentive to go to Akihabara, Shinjuku can be a good place to buy electronics.

 In the neighborhood of Akihabara, there is an electronics shopping complex.
+This area is truly one of the great places to shop in Tokyo if you are seeking discounted computer parts.
 Of course you can find the electronics you need in Akihabara Electric Town and on streets like Akihabara Radio Center.
 The area is also known as Otaku (who is said to be interested in Japanese manga).
 There is also a craft market at 2k540 Aki-Oka Artisan.

 Tokyo shopping tips and tricks: